gdejohn/procrastination/README.md

 ### Gradle

-Add JitPack to your root `build.gradle` at the end of the repositories:
+Add JitPack at the end of the repositories in your root `build.gradle`:

 ```gradle
 allprojects {